Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 The Chairman will:

-• at his/her discretion preside at all meetings at which he/she is present
+• preside at all meetings at which he/she is present

 • prepare and circulate an agenda for Committee meetings